The Third Day of Winter ~ A Short Story by Allen Kopp

 “We’ve separated.
 I haven’t seen him such summer.”

 “Oh, I don’t know.
-I’m seeing someone else now.
-He’s talked about marriage but I don’t think I want to get married again.”
+There’s a new man in my life now.
+His name is Milt.
+He’s talked about marrying me, but I don’ think I want to get married again.
+I’ve been down that road too many times.”

 “Any news of Weston?”

-“When you see him, tell him ‘hello’ for me.”
+“When you see him, tell him I said hello.”

 “I will, dear.
 I really have to run now.
 I’m meeting some people for dinner.
 I have a terrible headache and don’t really feel like going out, but I said I’d go and I don’t want to break my word.”